NATIONAL HIV/AIDS AND AGING AWARENESS DAY

 HOW TO OBSERVE #HIV/AIDSAgingAwarenessDay

 Organize or attend a health fair.
 Talk to your family members or to their physician about testing.
-Many clinics will over informational seminars and opportunities to learn more about the effects of HIV/AIDS on an aging population.
+Many clinics will offer seminars and opportunities to learn more about the impact of HIV/AIDS on an aging population.
 Age doesn’t eliminate the risk.

 The National Institutes of Health launched HIV/Aids Aging Awareness Day in 2008 to confront HIV-related issues for aging adults.